lucagrammer/Plug-IT/README.md

 This part of the project consists in evaluating the usability of the [Reply.com](https://www.reply.com/en/) web application.

-> The files of the final **Usability Report** can be found in the [Usability Delivery Folder](https://github.com/lucagrammer/Plug-IT/tree/master/Usability%20Report/Deliverable).
+> The file of the final **Usability Report** can be found in the [Usability Delivery Folder](https://github.com/lucagrammer/Plug-IT/tree/master/Usability%20Report/Deliverable).

 ---